cburdine/cburdine.github.io/_posts/2022-06-27-quantum-mech-intro.md

 $$p = \frac{E}{c} = \frac{h\nu}{c} = \frac{h\nu}{(\nu \lambda)} = \frac{h}{\lambda}\quad \Rightarrow\quad \lambda = h/p$$

-Remarkably, de Broglie's prediction of the existence of a "matter wave" turned out to be correct, and has since verified through many experiments, such as the famous electron [double-slit experiment](https://en.wikipedia.org/wiki/Double-slit_experiment).
+Remarkably, de Broglie's prediction of the existence of a "matter wave" turned out to be correct, and has since been verified through many experiments, such as the famous electron [double-slit experiment](https://en.wikipedia.org/wiki/Double-slit_experiment).
 These experiments showed that particles with mass can also have wave-like properties, exhibiting interference patterns that are not seen in classical particles.

 As experimental evidence continued to blur the lines between what were once considered to be particles and waves, the field of Quantum Mechanics was born.
 This new field of physics sought to unite the particle and wave-like nature of objects with "quantized" energy into a single mathematical framework.
-In the remainder of this post we will give an introductory survey of the basic principles of Quantum Mechanics and cover a few of its core ideas.
+In the remainder of this post we will give an introductory survey of the basic principles of quantum mechanics and cover a few of its core ideas.

 ## Preliminaries